-- Copy the paragraphs you need to create a summary.
+- Copy the paragraphs you need to synthesize by this tool.

-- Click on the button to generate a summary.
+- Click on the button to summarize without plagiarizing.

 Have you ever been asked to summarize your paper?
 It sounds easy, but it can be more challenging than you think.
 Identifying the essential ideas, arguments, and supporting evidence can take you hours or even days.
 It depends on the length and the complexity of your paper, but still.

 Then, what about summarizing the papers other people wrote?
 It is even harder.

 We created an online summarizer that can help you with that.
 It is a great way to cut down and analyze texts.
 Such a tool can save you a lot of time.
 At the same time, it will assist you in identifying the most important ideas and facts of your documents.

 Our text summarizer tool will scan the document and suggest key sentences and ideas.
 You can analyze even the lengthy documents in one click.

 We all learn to read at an early age, but reading is a skill that needs to be trained as well.
 Can you look at the paper and immediately understand what the main points of it are?
 Usually, such actions require time and a lot of effort.
 You can still do that.
 Then, the text summarizer tool can be a way to check if you are on the right track or not.

 |🙌 Very easy||Try the user-friendly interface.|